-It is imperative to us to foster children’s curiosity and deepen their understanding of other cultures and the world in which they will grow up.
+It is imperative for us to foster children’s curiosity and deepen their understanding of other cultures and the world in which they will grow up.
 This is more important than ever with increasingly diverse and changing society in which we live.

 Children are introduced to Spanish from the EYFS and receive a weekly 30-minute lesson.
 Throughout Key Stage 1 and 2, children have a bi-weekly hour-long lesson.
 Teaching in Reception focuses on speaking and listening skills and as the children progress into Key Stage 1, elements of reading and writing are introduced.

 We use the iLanguages Scheme of Work for Key Stage 2 and in-house schemes, influenced by the Hackney BCC scheme, for EYFS and Key Stage 1.
 These engaging lessons are well-resourced and enable teachers to confidently deliver the lessons in order to fulfil the curriculum requirements.
 The lessons build progressively on prior learning and children who show a natural aptitude for languages can be extended appropriately.